mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of December 20, 2025 (v0.4.91):**
+    -   **New "My Goal" Dashboard Card:** Introduced a new customizable card for the Dashboard that displays the first item from a user's new "Wishlist".
+This card shows the item's cost and the user's current progress towards affording it, providing a clear visual goal.
+    -   **Wishlist Functionality:** Users can now add or remove items from their Wishlist directly from the Marketplace using a new star icon on each item card.
+    -   **Dashboard Layout Stability Fix:** Resolved a critical logic error where certain cards like "My Pending Items" or newly added cards would either be duplicated across columns or disappear entirely after customization or an app update.
+The new layout system correctly handles all card states to prevent these issues.

 -   **Week of November 29, 2025 (v0.4.78):**
     -   **EPUB Reader Caching & Offline Support:** The EPUB reader now downloads and caches book files locally.
 This provides instant loading times on subsequent opens and allows for full offline reading.
 A progress bar has been added to show the download status on the first open.